I probably have some pics somewhere but I doubt it. I will look around.

 Iz Cohen’s/Rhoda’s/Polonsky’s Hebrew/National (RIP 2010) – Squirrel Hill – Filthy – Best Kreplach Soup Ever, Best nasty Beef Sticks, Best Latkes, Solid Corned Beef, Pastrami and Pickled Tomatoes.

 Poli’s (RIP 2006)— Squirrel Hill – Cool Place, Food OK, Best Bronze Lobster Door Handles.
+Used to have a Sunday buffet.
+Once one of the greatest old Pittsburgh restaurants, was considered fine dining.

 Ung’s Chinese Restaurant (RIP 2000) – East Liberty – Best Egg Roll and Duck Sauce ever.
 The secret recipe died with them.